devspace-sh/devspace/docs/pages/introduction.md

 -  **Automate repetitive tasks** for image building and deployment
 -  **Unify deployment workflows** among developers and across dev, staging and production

 > [DevSpace](/docs/cli/what-is-devspace-cli) is a client-only, open-source dev tool for Kubernetes.
-It is [available on GitHub](https://github.com/devspace-cloud/devspace) and works with any Kubernetes cluster because it simply uses your kube-context, just like kubectl.
+It is [available on GitHub](https://github.com/devspace-cloud/devspace) and works with any Kubernetes cluster because it simply uses your kube-context, just like kubectl or helm.

 ## [What is DevSpace Cloud?](/docs/cloud/what-is-devspace-cloud)
 DevSpace Cloud is an optional add-on for DevSpace and allows developer teams to work together in shared dev clusters with: